gztproject/GO-button/docs/index.rst

 GZT-GO Button Documentation
 ==================================

-..
-Warning:: This documentation is a work in progress, please use it as such :)
+.. attention:: This documentation is a work in progress, please use it as such :)

 .. toctree::
    :maxdepth: 2